firecat53/urlscan/README.rst

 Known bugs and limitations
 --------------------------

-- Because the Python curses module does not support wide characters (see Debian bug #336861), non-ASCII characters can cause unpredictable results in urlscan.
-This problem will go away if Python and urwid are patched to support wide characters.

 - Running urlscan sometimes "messes up" the terminal background.
 This seems to be an urwid bug, but I haven't tracked down just what's going on.

 - Extraction of context from HTML messages leaves something to be desired.
 Probably the ideal solution would be to extract context on a word basis rather than on a paragraph basis.